Child Custody Attorneys Serving Alpharetta and Woodstock, Georgia

 - What, if any, limitations will exist while one parent has physical custody of the child in terms of the other parent contacting the child and the other parent’s right to access education, health, extracurricular activity, and religious information regarding the child.

-Speak With an Experienced Alpharetta and Woodstock Child Custody Lawyer at North Metro Litigators Today
+Speak With an Experienced Alpharetta Child Custody Attorney or a Woodstock Child Custody Lawyer at North Metro Litigators Today

 Parents may make the decision to get divorced, but children must live with the fallout of that choice.
 They also must build a new life, and how and where they do so can be one of the most contentious issues in a divorce.
 Our child custody lawyers in Alpharetta and Woodstock work with parents to craft child custody arrangements which focus on the child’s best interests and ensure that the bonds between parent and child are preserved and strengthened during and after the divorce.